Samdzimari: Mythological origins

-Samdzimari is one of three daughters of the demonic king of the Kajes, a wealthy race of demons with a supernatural talent for blacksmithing and metalworking who lived in an underworld kingdom called Kajeti.
-Kajeti is sometimes represented as the land of the dead.
+Samdzimari is one of three daughters of the demonic king of the Kajes, a wealthy race of demons with a supernatural talent for blacksmithing and metalworking who lived in an underworld kingdom called Kajeti, sometimes represented as the land of the dead.
 Giorgi comes to Kajeti, either by stealth – smuggled into the army's stronghold sewn into a horse's skin – or by strength – accompanied by a group of other divine patrons – and conquers the Kaj army.
 He loots the land of its treasure, metalworking equipment, a one-horned cow, and the king's daughters, and returns to the surface.
 At a shrine, Samdzimari is made Giorgi's sister-spouse and is thereafter regarded as a deity.

-Georgian scholar Zurab K'ik'nadze regarded this story as being derived from the Christian story of Saint George and the Dragon, in which Saint George rescues a princess from a dragon and converts her to Christianity.
+Georgian scholar Zurab Kiknadze regarded this story as being derived from the Christian story of Saint George and the Dragon, in which Saint George rescues a princess from a dragon and converts her to Christianity.
 Anthropologist Kevin Tuite disputed that connection to an extent, stating that "the symbolic opposition imposed on these personnages [Giorgi and Samdzimari] has no precedent in Orthodox hagiography".